Member Login

 Flying Fifteen

-Parkstone has the biggest active fleet of Flying Fifteens in the UK, and possibly the world, with over 28 sportsboats which have a draft that means we can sail across the entire Poole Harbour racing area in all but the very lowest tides.
-Over 1/3rd of the PYC fleet is sailed by mixed teams, with 3 helmswomen currently, and the fleet has a strong camaraderie with an excellent social programme.
+Parkstone has the biggest active fleet of Flying Fifteens in the UK (and the world), with 33 boats at the start of 2024.
+We can sail across the entire Poole Harbour racing area in all but the very lowest tides and it’s only a short sail out to the Bay.

 The Programme